binarydev/ha-generac/README.md

 5. Once Home Assistant comes back online, go to Settings -> Integrations
 6. Click the `Add Integration` button
 7. Search the list for `generac` and select it
-8. Enter the credentials you use to login for https://app.mobilelinkgen.com/ and submit the form.
-As an alternative, if username/password do not work for you, follow the instructions below for Cookie-based authentication.
+8. Follow the instructions below for Cookie-based authentication, which require manually logging in to the MobileLink website and retrieving a session cookie.
 9. The integration should initialize and begin pulling your device information within seconds

 ## Installation (without HACS)